We're Over

-"We're Over" is a song written by Barry Mann and Cynthia Weil, and recorded by American country music artist Johnny Rodriguez.
-It was released in September 1974 as the first single from his album Songs About Ladies and Love.
+"We're Over" is a song written by Barry Mann and Cynthia Weil, and originally recorded by B. J. Thomas in 1973.
+American country music artist Johnny Rodriguez released his recording version in September 1974 as the first single from his album Songs About Ladies and Love.
 The song peaked at number 3 on the Billboard Hot Country Singles chart.
 It also reached number 1 on the RPM Country Tracks chart in Canada.